Fluid Viscosity Prediction Leveraging Computer Vision and Robot Interaction: Methods

-$\textbf{Decoder. }$ The decoder compartment begins with a FCN to expand the dimension of the latent vector back to a flattened 3D representation of $1 \times 3072$.
-Each decoder layer includes upsampling layers with trilinear interpolation and transposed convolution to reconstruct the $1 \times 12 \times 40 \times 100$ mask frames from the unflattened 3D representations ($64 \times 1 \times 4 \times 12$), followed by batch normalization and ReLU activation.
-To ensure the output values fall within the range of 0 to 1, a sigmoid activation function was employed in the output layer, replacing the ReLU activation.
+$\textbf{Decoder. }$ The decoder, $D(\cdot)$ begins with a FCN to expand the dimension of the latent vector, $z^{1 \times L}$, back to a flattened 3D representation of $1 \times 3072$.
+Then it is unflattened back to 3D representations of dimension ($64 \times 1 \times 4 \times 12$) to pass into subsequent convolutional layers.
+As denoted in the right side of Figure \ref{fig:ae}, each decoder convolutional layer includes upsampling layers with trilinear interpolation and transposed convolution followed by batch normalization and ReLU activation to generate a reconstruction of the input, $I'$, that has the same dimension as the input data, $I^{C \times d \times h \times w}$.
+To ensure the output pixel values fall within the range of 0 to 1, a sigmoid activation function was employed in the output layer, replacing the ReLU activation.
 Each of the three convolutional layers in the decoder uses 64 $(5 \times 5 \times 5)$ , 32 $(3 \times 3 \times 3)$, and 16 $(3 \times 3 \times 3)$ kernels respectively.
 This arrangement mirrors the encoder's structure and maintains a symmetric architecture within the autoencoder.

-We pretrain a symmetric 3D convolutional AE by reconstructing the mask data and minimizing the MSE reconstruction loss (Figure \ref{fig:ae}).
+We pretrain a symmetric 3D convolutional AE by reconstructing the mask data and minimizing the mean-squared reconstruction loss (MSE) on the train dataset (Eq.\ref{eq:mse}).
 During training, we augment the input data with subtle translation and rotation transformations to enhance the model's robustness to minor variations in the position and angle of the fluid masks caused by in-hand slippage or shaking of the workspace desk.
-We allow translations in the range of -2 to 3 pixels and rotations between -2 and 3 degrees.

-To train each of the final classification and regression models, we use a latent dimension 512, and a batch size of 512.
-The Adam optimizer is used with a learning rate of 5e-5 for classification and 7e-5 for regression dataset, with a weight decay of 1e-5 for both training instances.
-Each autoencoder is trained for 300 epochs.
+We allow translations in the range of -2 to 3 pixels and rotations between -2 and 3 degrees for randomly augmenting the input mask videos.
+We pretrain the autoencoder for 300 epochs and use the test dataset to validate the model after every training epochs, then select the autoencoder with lowest test MSE.
+To train each of the final classification and regression models, we use a latent dimension $L = 512$, and a batch size of 512.
+The Adam optimizer is used with a learning rate of 5e-5 for classification and 7e-5 for regression dataset and a weight decay of 1e-5 for both training instances to optimize the objective in Eq.\ref{eq:optim}.
+The optimal hyperparameters for the AE pretraining were determined by evaluating different combinations of latent dimensions, batch sizes, and learning rates, based on the reconstruction loss observed on the test dataset.